deciduously/music/post.md

 - Generate key signatures from strings like `"Cmaj"` or `"Amin7`.
 - Support even more types of key signatures like the [harmonic minor](https://en.wikipedia.org/wiki/Minor_scale#Harmonic_minor_scale), which is the Aeolean mode with the seventh note one semitone higher.
 - Support [Helmholtz pitch notation](https://en.wikipedia.org/wiki/Helmholtz_pitch_notation).
-- Instead of picking notes at random, provde differnet kinds of seeds.
+- Instead of picking notes at random, provde different kinds of seeds.
 For instance, every file on your computer is a stream of bytes.
 - Support other types of wave forms than sines, such as square waves or sawtooth waves.
 - We can already read piano keys from strings like `"D#4"`.
 Parse and play back predefined sequences of notes from text files.
 This will involve some work: stacked accidentals, naturals, represent durations, etc.
 - A [`WAV`](https://en.wikipedia.org/wiki/WAV) file is an uncompressed audio stream, like the one we'eve build.
 Write audo files containing your music with with [`hound`](https://github.com/ruuda/hound).